janhavitayde/BART-CNN-dailymail/README.md

 <h3>2.
 Approach :</h3>

-<li>Dataset: We utilized the CNN/DailyMail dataset, which consists of news articles paired with human-written summaries.
+i.
+Dataset: We utilized the CNN/DailyMail dataset, which consists of news articles paired with human-written summaries.
-Data Preprocessing: We performed preprocessing steps such as removing non-alphanumeric characters, converting to lowercase, contraction mapping, tokenization, stop word removal, and lemmatization.</li>
-<li>BART Model: We employed the BART model, specifically the "facebook/bart-large-cnn" pre-trained model, which is designed for text summarization tasks.</li>
-<li>BART Tokenizer: We used the BART tokenizer to prepare the input data for the model, applying truncation and limiting the maximum length of the input text.</li>
-<li>Text Summarization: We developed a function to generate summaries using the BART model, employing techniques such as beam search, length penalty, and early stopping.</li>
+Data Preprocessing: We performed preprocessing steps such as removing non-alphanumeric characters, converting to lowercase, contraction mapping, tokenization, stop word removal, and lemmatization. ii.
+BART Model: We employed the BART model, specifically the "facebook/bart-large-cnn" pre-trained model, which is designed for text summarization tasks. iii.
+BART Tokenizer: We used the BART tokenizer to prepare the input data for the model, applying truncation and limiting the maximum length of the input text. iv.
+Text Summarization: We developed a function to generate summaries using the BART model, employing techniques such as beam search, length penalty, and early stopping.

 <h3>3.
 Techniques Used :</h3>